-All Center Parcs feature an award-winning Aqua Sana Spa, which offers a wide range of treatments for both men and women, delivered by expert therapists.
-Choose between deeply relaxing massages to beautifying manicures and pedicures, skin-perfecting facials and renewing hot stones therapies, plus enjoy all the facilities including pools, relaxation areas, and saunas.
+All Center Parcs features an award-winning Aqua Sana Spa, which offers a wide range of treatments for both men and women, delivered by expert therapists.
+Choose between deeply relaxing massages to beautifying manicures and pedicures, skin-perfecting facials and renewing hot stones therapies, plus enjoy all the facilities, including pools, relaxation areas, and saunas.

-In terms of which resort has the best spa, I would say it’s a tie between Woburn and Sherwood Forest.
-The Woburn Spa is the newest and biggest with the best facilities, however, the Sherwood Forest spa was incredibly friendly and there’s a great Treetop Sauna.
-It’s important to note that all the spas are open to the public, so if you want to book in experiences and treatments, I highly recommend adding them to your stay before you arrive to avoid disappointment.
+Regarding which resort has the best spa, I would say it’s a tie between Woburn and Sherwood Forest.
+The Woburn Spa is the newest and biggest with the best facilities.
+However, the Sherwood Forest spa was incredibly friendly, and there’s a great Treetop Sauna.
+It’s important to note that all the spas are open to the public, so if you want to book experiences and treatments, I highly recommend adding them to your stay before you arrive to avoid disappointment.
 Tip: afternoons are usually quieter in the spa, so I’d opt for those.

 Best Center Parcs For Cycling

 This mainly comes down to the size of the resorts and I would say Longleat, Sherwood, Elveden, and Whinfell win hands down here, where bicycles are virtually essential!
 Woburn is small enough that you can walk or take a scooter for your kids to scoot between venues.
-Sherwood and Whinfell have more options for cyclists and all resorts offer bike, helmet, bike seats, bike trolleys, and so on to hire, though it’s not cheap, so if you can bring your bikes with you I’d recommend that.
+Sherwood and Whinfell have more options for cyclists, and all resorts offer bikes, helmets, bike seats, bike trolleys, and so on to hire, though it’s not cheap, so if you can bring your bikes with you, I’d recommend that.
 Bike hire costs: £30 GBP for an adult bike and £22 GBP for a child’s bicycle, so you’re adding more than £100 GBP to your bill for a family of four before you’ve even arrived.

 Best Center Parcs For Winter Months / Wet Weather

-To be honest no matter what the weather, there’s something to do for all ages and preferences in bad weather at each property, however, if you’re going over a wintery/wet spell then I’d opt for Whinfell as it’s pretty much all under a dome and it doesn’t ever seem too crowded anywhere because it’s all undercover.
+To be honest no matter what the weather, there’s something to do for all ages and preferences in bad weather at each property.
+However, if you’re going over a wintery/wet spell, I’d opt for Whinfell, as it’s pretty much all under a dome, and it doesn’t ever seem too crowded anywhere because it’s all undercover.

 Which Accommodation Option Should I Choose?

-If money is no object, or you have plenty of friends or family to go on holiday with, then pick an enchanting Treehouse with your own private outdoor hot tub, dedicated treehouse host, games den, and four stylish ensuite bedrooms, these can be found at Sherwood, Longleat, Elveden, Woburn, the older Whinfell resort currently doesn’t have treehouses.
+If money is no object, or you have plenty of friends or family to go on holiday with, then pick an enchanting Treehouse with your own private outdoor hot tub, dedicated treehouse host, games den, and four stylish ensuite bedrooms.
+These can be found at Sherwood, Longleat, Elveden, and Woburn, the older Whinfell resort currently doesn’t have treehouses.

-For those of us paying the more standard prices for a woodland or executive lodge, I would recommend Woburn and Longleat as their properties seemed to be the newest and the cleaning service was fantastic (even changing their cleaning slots to fit in with our little one’s naps!).
-We had a few issues with facilities working in Whinfell and Sherwood, but out of those two, I would opt for Sherwood again as the lodges felt that little bit newer.
+For those of us paying the more standard prices for a woodland or executive lodge, I would recommend Woburn and Longleat as their properties seemed to be the newest, and the cleaning service was fantastic (even changing their cleaning slots to fit in with our little one’s naps!).
+We had a few issues with facilities working in Whinfell and Sherwood, but I would opt for Sherwood again as the lodges felt a bit newer.

-All the accommodation options are well maintained but functional.
-Furnished in woods, plastics, and hard-wearing fabrics, they are practical but not beautiful.
-Many feature outdoor patios, but these are small and generally overlooking a patch of grass and a few trees, not tranquil lakes and deep forests.
+All the accommodation options are well-maintained but functional.
+They are practical but not beautiful and furnished in woods, plastics, and hard-wearing fabrics.
+Many feature outdoor patios, but these are small and generally overlook a patch of grass and a few trees, not tranquil lakes and deep forests.

-Accommodation summary: Woodland Lodges feature open-plan living, a fully-equipped kitchen with modern appliances, sofas, a log burning fireplace, and a private patio.
+Accommodation summary: Woodland Lodges feature open-plan living, a fully-equipped kitchen with modern appliances, sofas, a log-burning fireplace, and a private patio.
 Executive Lodges benefit from housekeeping services, ensuite bath and shower rooms, luxury linen, and TVs in the lounge and bedrooms, plus some have a sauna and/or games room!
-Exclusive Lodges are finished to the highest standard, with stunning interiors, housekeeping services, ensuite facilities, and your own sauna, steam room, and hot tub, plus some have a games room with pool table.
-Waterside Lodges are only available at Elveden Forest and feature a hot tub, three ensuite bedrooms (two with a balcony), unique nautical décor, and breath-taking views of the lake.
+Exclusive Lodges are finished to the highest standard, with stunning interiors, housekeeping services, ensuite facilities, and your sauna, steam room, and hot tub.
+Some have a games room with pool table.
+Waterside Lodges are only available at Elveden Forest and feature a hot tub, three ensuite bedrooms (two with a balcony), unique nautical décor, and breathtaking views of the lake.
 Finally, the luxurious Treehouses sleep up to 8 guests and offer your own private outdoor hot tub, dedicated treehouse host, games den, and four stylish en-suite bedrooms.

-Finally, location, location, location: the all-important question of is it worth paying extra for: a lodge in the center or, to choose your lodge in advance.
+Finally, location, location, location: the all-important question of whether is it worth paying extra for?
+A lodge in the center or choosing your lodge in advance.
 I think this comes down to personal preference.
-In a smaller resort like Woburn, everything is within walking distance so I don’t think it’s worth paying more to be central, but I feel it is worth paying more to pick your lodge so you can choose to be on the end of a row, as opposed to squashed in the middle surrounded (and in some cases overlooked) by other lodges.
-Tip: Woburn has a few steep hills, so choose your lodge location carefully, some offer flatter access to the pool, etc. When staying at larger resorts like Longleat, I think it is worth the extra expense to get a centrally located lodge to avoid having to cycle/catch the train several times a day!
+In a smaller resort like Woburn, everything is within walking distance, so I don’t think it’s worth paying more to be central, but I feel it is worth paying more to pick your lodge so you can choose to be on the end of a row, as opposed to squashed in the middle surrounded (and in some cases overlooked) by other lodges.
+Tip: Woburn has a few steep hills, so choose your lodge location carefully.
+Some offer flatter access to the pool, etc. When staying at larger resorts like Longleat, I think getting a centrally located lodge is worth the extra expense to avoid having to cycle/catch the train several times a day!

 I hate to sit on the fence, but it’s all of them!
-Every family will have a preference for one or two resorts because they are closer to them and each one of them has their own benefits.
-It seems obvious to pick Woburn as the winner as it’s the newest resort (until Longford Forest in Ireland opens just five kilometers from Ballymahon), and thus the facilities are bigger and better, but at the same time you get a lot of visitors all year round and to me, it always seems to be the busiest resort.
-If you’re looking for a luxurious nature escape in the British Countryside, then book a cottage stay elsewhere, but if you fancy a break where there are more children’s activities than there are hours in the day, then Center Parcs wins hands down!
-If price matters though and you’re willing to travel abroad, then a stay at a Center Parcs on the continent is definitely worth considering!
+Every family will have a preference for one or two resorts because they are closer to them, and each one of them has its own benefits.
+It seems obvious to pick Woburn as the winner as it’s the newest resort (until Longford Forest in Ireland opens just five kilometers from Ballymahon).
+Thus the facilities are bigger and better, but at the same time you get a lot of visitors all year round and to me, it always seems to be the busiest resort.
+If you’re looking for a luxurious nature escape in the British Countryside, then book a cottage stay elsewhere, but if you fancy a break where there are more children’s activities than hours in the day, then Center Parcs wins hands down!
+If price matters, though, and you’re willing to travel abroad, then a stay at a Center Parcs on the continent is definitely worth considering!

-UK breaks start from £299 GBP for a 2 bedroom Woodland Lodge (Monday to Friday), provided you can go during term time.
-During peak season stays start from £499 GBP for a 2 bedroom lodge for a weekend stay (Friday to Monday), but during summer holidays most stays are in excess of £1,000 GBP.
+UK breaks start are cheapest from Monday to Friday, provided you can go during term time.
+During peak season, stays are most expensive for a weekend stay (Friday to Monday).
+During summer holidays, most stays are more than £1,000 GBP.